kevL/yata/ReadMe.txt

 4. the DifferDialog will appear.
 It lists any differences between col headers and row counts.
 Additionally a Goto button in the lower left corner of the dialog can be used to cycle (forward only) through cell texts that are different in the two tables.
-Note that the count of cell differences includes the ID cols but their backgrounds will not be colored teal (since the ID col is a frozen col).
+Note that the count of cell differences includes the ID-cols but their backgrounds will not be colored teal (since the ID-col is a frozen col).

 A right-click on a diffed cell shows a popup with several operations including